electricimp/LIS3DH/README.md

 accel.configureClickInterrupt(true, LIS3DH_DOUBLE_CLICK);
 ```

-### configureDataReadyInterrupt(*state*)
+### configureDataReadyInterrupt(*enable*)

-Enables (*state* is `true`) or disables (*state* is `false`) data-ready interrupts on the INT1 line.
+Enables (*enable* is `true`) or disables (*enable* is `false`) data-ready interrupts on the INT1 line.
 The data-ready signal rises to 1 when a new set of acceleration data has been generated and it is available for reading.
 The interrupt is reset when the higher part of the data of all the enabled channels has been read.

 ```squirrel
 accel.setDataRate(1); // 1 Hz
 accel.configureDataReadyInterrupt(true);
 ```

-### configureInterruptLatching(*state*)
+### configureInterruptLatching(*enable*)

-Enables (*state* is `true`) or disables (*state* is `false`) interrupt latching.
+Enables (*enable* is `true`) or disables (*enable* is `false`) interrupt latching.
 If interrupt latching is enabled, the interrupt signal will remain asserted until the interrupt source register is read by calling *getInterruptTable()*.
 If latching is disabled, the interrupt signal will remain asserted as long as the interrupt-generating condition persists.

 Interrupt latching is disabled by default.